Two-dimensional magnetism has long intrigued and motivated researchers for its potential to unleash new states of matter and utility in nano-devices.

-Recently this class has been expanded to include magnetic materials, and it may offer one of the most ambitious platforms yet in scientific efforts to investigate and manipulate phases of matter at the nanoscale, researchers from Boston College, the University of Tennessee, and Seoul National University, write in the journal Nature.
+Recently this class has been expanded to include magnetic materials, and it may offer one of the most ambitious platforms yet in scientific efforts to investigate and manipulate phases of matter at the nanoscale, researchers from Boston College, the University of Tennessee, and Seoul National University, write in the latest edition of the journal Nature.

 Two-dimensional magnetism, the subject of theoretical explorations and experimentation for the past 80 years, is enjoying a resurgence thanks to a group of materials and compounds that are relatively plentiful and easy to manipulate, according to Boston College Associate Professor of Physics Kenneth Burch, a first author of the article "Magnetism in two-dimensional van der Waals materials."

 The most oft-cited example of these materials is graphene, a crystal constructed in uniform, atom-thick layers.
 A procedure as simple as applying a piece of scotch tape to the crystal can remove a single layer, providing a thin, uniform section to serve as a platform to create novel materials with a range of physical properties open to manipulation.

 "What’s amazing about these 2-D materials is they’re so flexible,” said Burch.
 “Because they are so flexible, they give you this huge array of possibilities.
 You can make combinations you could not dream of before.
 You can just try them.
 You don’t have to spend this huge amount of time and money and machinery trying to grow them.
 A student working with tape puts them together.
 That adds up to this exciting opportunity people dreamed of for a long time, to be able to engineer these new phases of matter."